Keep pets away from gardens to prevent food-borne illness

 -- Always wash hands prior to harvesting, and don't harvest when sick.

--- Use composted manure that has been managed to destroy potential pathogens, or wait 120 days before harvesting before applying untreated manure or compost.
+-- Use composted manure that has been managed to destroy potential pathogens, or wait 120 days before harvesting once you've applied untreated manure or compost.

 -- Locate your garden away from contamination sources, and protect it from chickens, wildlife and pets.